petkopara/PetkoparaCrudGeneratorBundle/README.md

 ## License

-CrudGeneratorBundle is licensed under the MIT License.
+TritonCrudBundle is licensed under the MIT License.
 See the LICENSE file for full details.